Who is the Jailer in WoW Shadowlands?

 So what we know about the Jailer is that he looks like a Batman villain fell into the Brundlefly machine with Thanos.
 He’s been up to no good for a very long time.
 He’s somehow messed up death so that everybody ends up in the Maw instead of just the bad people.
 He’s gained in power as Sylvanas has been killing people and sending their souls to him directly.
 It’s because of him that the other realms of the Shadowlands are all falling apart due to the Anima drought.
 Sylvanas works for him, he runs Torghast, and he’s out to conquer death itself.

-And we also know it’s up to us to stop him, after he’s already been stealing all the souls throughout the Shadowlands for years and using them to power himself up.
+We also know it’s up to us to stop him, after he’s already been stealing all the souls throughout the Shadowlands for years and using them to power himself up.
 As we saw in the Shadowlands cinematic, just a small portion of this power was enough for Sylvanas to take out the Lich King and smash his hat to rend the veil between life and death, and alter reality as we know it.

 Please consider supporting our Patreon!